iviapps/IviApps/README.md

 ### 👩‍💻 About me

-Web Application Developer specialized in building scalable web applications with .NET and React ecosystems.
+Full-Stack Developer specialized in building scalable web applications with .NET and React ecosystems.
 Experienced in microservices architecture, event-driven systems, and modern development patterns.
 Passionate about clean code, distributed systems, and creating seamless user experiences.

 ---